FAST FACTS about MISSION HILLS CHRISTIAN SCHOOL

 Students are offered the opportunity to develop leadership skills by participating in our Student Action Council.
 Junior High electives for seventh graders vary from year to year; offerings have included digital animation, debate, drama, art, cooking and yearbook.
 In preparation for high school, eighth graders receive a year of instruction in Spanish.

-Students from Kindergarten to grade 8 are instructed in P.E.
+Students from JK to grade 8 are instructed in P.E.

 Technology, Spanish, and Music are taught once per week by teachers specifically qualified in those fields.

 Preparation for 21st century learners must include gaining experience in technology.
 Students from K-8 are instructed in word processing, Power Point, Excel, graphics, and desktop publishing, all the while learning the proper use of the internet.

 Each week our students gather together for age-appropriate times of corporate worship and Bible teaching.
 Our pastors, administrators, teachers, and honored guests are regularly invited to teach from the Word.
 Parents are always welcome to attend.

 Students at all grade levels demonstrate the love and compassion of Jesus through their service to the local and global community.
 Service opportunities have included Operation Christmas Child, shoe drives, collections for local food banks, clothing drives, care packages for our military, blanket making, and coin drives for Casa Alegre Orphanage as well as for building homes for widows on Mt.
 Elgon in Kenya.